ekoutanov/serbzip/README.md

 `"LaTeX"` encodes to `"LTX"`, assuming it exists in the dictionary.
 It decodes to `"LATEX"`, incorrectly capitalising some letters.
 This is an example of the mixed-case problem.
 However, if the word is absent from the dictionary, it will be encoded as-is, and will have its capitalisation restored correctly.

-The problematic mixed-case scenario almost never occurs in practice because acronyms are generally absent from dictionaries; such words are rarely subjected to compaction — they're encoded verbatim.
+The problematic mixed-case scenario seldom occurs in practice because acronyms are generally absent from dictionaries; such words are rarely subjected to compaction — they're encoded verbatim.

 `"Ra"` (the sun god of ancient Egypt) is encoded to `"Ra"`, given a dictionary mapping `"r" -> ["ra", ...]`.
 Capitalisation is correctly reversed.
 However, if the input is the acronym `"RA"`, it will also be encoded to `"Ra"` — capitalisation will not be reversible in this case.
 Again, if `"ra"` is not in the dictionary, the word will be encoded verbatim and capitalisation will be reversible.